larebhasan/larebhasan/README.md

 <br>

-Hi there! 👋 I'm Lareb Hasan, 👨‍💻 an aspiring DevOps / Cloud Engineer with a strong interest in automation, cloud infrastructure, and building reliable systems.
+Hi there! 👋 I'm Lareb Hasan, 👨‍💻 an aspiring Android Developer with a strong passion for building intuitive, high-performance mobile applications.
-I enjoy working with Linux, Docker, CI/CD pipelines, and cloud platforms, and I learn best by building real-world, hands-on projects.
+I specialize in modern Android development using Kotlin and the Jetpack Compose SDK, and I learn best by building real-world, user-centric projects.

 📫 Contact Me